-Kawhagan Island and Pamomoan Beach are two incredible spots near Siargao Island and part of the island-hopping day-trip, which includes Sugba Lagoon.
+Kawhagan Island and Pamomoan Beach are two incredible spots near Siargao Island and part of an island-hopping day-trip, which includes Sugba Lagoon.
 Kawhagan is a stand-alone island with a short sandbar, it’s incredible at low-tide.
 Pamomoan is a fantastic beach on Caob Island with a small restaurant, huts to relax in and, of course, hundreds of coconut palms.

 WHERE ARE KAWHAGAN ISLAND & PAMOMOAN BEACH